 Prior to joining The Public Affairs Company Ed worked for Nick Palmer, then the Labour Member of Parliament for Broxtowe as a constituency assistant for nearly two years.
 In this role, he had responsibility for organising constituency events, liasing with the media and undertaking casework.Ed has also worked for a year in the House of Commons office of Gillian Merron when she was MP for Lincoln who was a Government Whip at the time.
 In this role.
 He provided research support for Ms Merron's Parliamentary activities, supported her work as a Whip and undertook press and case work.
 Ed is a Contributing Editor to the fact based, political and policy blog, 'Left Foot Forward', established by Will Straw, son of the former Foreign Secretary, Jack Straw.
 Ed has also stood in a number of local council elections.
 Ed holds a BA (Hons) degree in British Politics and Legislative Studies from the University of Hull and an MA in Public Policy from the University of Nottingham.

-Katie comes from having been Senior Assistant for four years to Julian Sturdy, Conservative Member of Parliament for York Outer and Parliamentary Private Secretary to the Minister of State for Housing and Planning.In this role, her daily duties included liaising with constituents, businesses and the city council; preparing briefing papers and reports on current Parliamentary business of note; fielding all incoming correspondence and responding appropriately; filtering and collating information for Mr Sturdy's attention; and organising meetings and events in York and Westminster.
-She is actively involved in her local community in a variety of ways and holds the position of Chair of the Fundraising Committee of a local group which hosts an average of two events a month.
-She keeps a keen eye on both local and national political affairs and has been engaging with the Scottish Independence debate in a number of ways.
+Katie comes from having been Senior Assistant for three years to Julian Sturdy, Conservative Member of Parliament for York Outer and Parliamentary Private Secretary to the Minister of State for Housing and Planning.Her role included a variety of responsibilities including compiling reports, organising campaigns and general office management.
+Outside of work, Katie has been Deputy Chairman of York Conservatives for the past two years and spends a significant amount of time engaging with the local communities around York.
+She keeps a keen eye on both local and national political affairs and recently spent time in Scotland during the referendum campaign.
 She holds a BA (Hons) degree in Sociology and Politics from Glasgow Caledonian University and an MA in Women's Studies from the University of York.